Get Quote

 That’s not a marketing claim.
 That’s the number regulators and stability scientists use when evaluating packaging sufficiency under ICH Q1A(R2) Zone IVb conditions.
 I’ve sat in regulatory meetings in Cairo and Kuala Lumpur where the reviewer pulled exactly this WVTR comparison from the dossier and asked why the lower-barrier option was selected.
 The answer — “cost optimization” — did not land well.

-Cold-form Alu-Alu foil provides near-zero moisture vapor transmission — the only viable forming material for moisture-sensitive biologics and hygroscopic APIs in tropical markets.
+Cold-form Alu-Alu foil provides near-zero moisture vapor transmission — the only viable forming material among syringe blister pack materials for moisture-sensitive biologics and hygroscopic APIs in tropical markets.

 Alu-Alu Construction: What’s Inside the Laminate